MichRacz00/ra-concurrency/README.md

 - `/pipeline/replacement_file` - files that need to be changed in the vagrant VM to allow custom number of executions/verbose output
 ### prep_vagrant.sh
 The `prep_vagrant.sh` script is used to prepare the files in the vagrant VM for proper output when executing a program.
 In principle, this script has to be run only once per VM, as long as no changes are made to the ~/c11tester directory within the VM.
 Right now, it is run at the beggining of evaluate.sh, to avoid errors.
+The `calculate_total.sh` script is used to print the data race stats based on the traces of c11 tester and the output of the algorithm.